thaitype/typescript-clean-architecture/README.md

 ### 🧩 Centralized Toolchain via `tools/mono`

-We build a custom toolchain named `mono` that we can easily manage to control the build process.
+We built a custom toolchain named `mono` to easily manage and control the build process across all packages.

-Instead of installing build tools (like esbuild, vitest, eslint) in every package, we centralize them via:
+Instead of installing build tools like `esbuild`, `vitest`, and `eslint` in every package, we centralize them via:

 - `tools/mono`: Unified CLI for commands like `dev`, `test`, `build`
-- `configs/*`: Shared config presets (eslint, tsconfig, vitest)
+- `configs/*`: Shared config presets for linting, TS, and testing

 Example `mono` script:
 ```ts